-It is your responsibility to collect the tax from your customers, and in turn, to remit it to the Missouri Department of Revenue or the Illinois Department of Revenue.
+It is your responsibility to collect the tax from your customers and in turn, to remit it to the Missouri Department of Revenue or the Illinois Department of Revenue.
 The first step is to obtain a retail sales license and a retail exemption certificate from your state department of revenue.
 In Missouri (800/877-6881), file Form 2643, Missouri Tax Registration Application.
 A bond in an amount equal to three times the estimated monthly tax liability must accompany the application.
 It may be a corporate surety bond or cash.
 In lieu of a bond, the taxpayer may provide an irrevocable letter of credit from his bank or he may pledge a certificate of deposit.
-There is no exception to either the license or bond requirements for an individual who makes only a few taxable sales each year.
-If you'll be showing work at an art fair, be sure to take care of your paperwork well in advance.